It affects all of us, and connection is how we start healing.

 How has mental health affected you?

-Do you have someone in your family who suffers with a disorder or other diagnosis?
-How did that affect your family, or you?
+Do you have someone in your family who suffers with a disorder or another diagnosis?
+How has that affected you and your family?
 What helped them find some support?
 What made it worse?
 What did you learn?

-Do you yourself struggle with mental health?
-Maybe it’s crippling anxiety, or long seasons of depression.
+Do you struggle with your own mental health?
+Maybe it’s crippling anxiety or long seasons of depression.
 Maybe you suffered a very specific trauma in your life, and the echoes of that event remain in your thoughts, your body, your relationships even now.

-We recently opened our conversation on trauma, a core ingredient in the lives of so many of our now-incarcerated community members.
-This module expands from that: all the kinds of mental health challenges your person might be surviving as a result.
-They range from more common mental health challenges to more grave diagnoses that need more urgent mental illness care.
+We recently started a conversation on trauma – a core ingredient in the lives of so many of our incarcerated community members.
+This is connected to that: the mental health challenges your friend may be wrestling with are often the result of trauma.
+They range from common mental health challenges to grave diagnoses that need urgent medical care.

-Warning: Many One Parish One Prisoner teams have entered deeper waters with each other in this module: church members disclosing for the first time realities they’d never shared before: a mother’s suicide that their family couldn’t be honest about in earlier generations; a memory of one team members’ father holding a gun in his mouth in front of the family forty years ago; a mother cautiously sharing her daughter’s teenage months in a psych ward.
+Content Warning (this paragraph talks about heavy issues that could trigger strong feelings): Many One Parish One Prisoner teams have entered deeper waters with each other in this module, with church members disclosing for the first time realities they’d never shared before: a mother’s suicide that the family couldn’t be honest about in earlier generations; a memory of one team members’ father holding a gun in his mouth in front of the family forty years ago; a teenage daughter’s months spent in a psych ward.

 CURING VS. HEALING

-While we need professional help and the support of modern medicine to navigate many aspects of mental health, we are learning that we can’t just treat mental health as some complicated disease for medicine to “cure” or fix—to make it go away.
+While we need professional help and modern medicine to navigate many aspects of mental health, we are learning that we can’t just treat mental health as a simple disease for medicine to cure or fix, to make it go away.

-Our various mental health struggles can be windows into great connection with each other.
+Our various mental health struggles often require many different types of treatment, and can be windows into great connection with each other.

-This is the slow foundation of healing beneath addiction, illness, mental health diagnoses: tender and safe relationships where we find connection and love.
-Where some of the most powerful medicine is a space where we can grieve the overwhelming losses and pains we’ve survived:
+This is the foundation of healing beneath addiction, illness, mental health diagnoses: tender and safe relationships where we find connection and love.
+Some of the most powerful medicine is the space to grieve the overwhelming losses and pains we’ve survived.

 “There is a difference between curing and healing.
 I believe the church is called to the slow and difficult work of healing.
 We are called to enter one another’s pain, anoint it as holy, and stick around no matter the outcome.”